romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 })
 ```

-Define `.selectFavorite` to use in this test and in the controller later:
+Define `.selectFavorite` to use in this test and the controller later:

 It is not possible to use one method from another due to some TS limitations, so the way to do it is to define a standalone function.